aidanmorgan/buckwild/design/protocol/12-recovery-mechanisms.md

 # Multi-Layer Recovery Mechanisms

-This document specifies the comprehensive recovery mechanisms that enable the protocol to handle various failure scenarios and maintain session continuity without requiring complete connection re-establishment.
+This document specifies the recovery mechanisms that enable the protocol to handle failure scenarios and maintain session continuity without requiring complete connection re-establishment.

 ## Overview

 The recovery system provides multiple layers of resilience against network issues and synchronization problems.
-It uses a graduated escalation approach where failures at one level trigger the next recovery mechanism, ensuring exhaustive recovery attempts while maintaining security properties.
+It uses a graduated escalation approach where failures at one level trigger the next recovery mechanism, ensuring recovery attempts while maintaining security properties.

 ## Purpose and Rationale

 The recovery system serves critical reliability and security functions:

-- **Session Continuity**: Maintains active sessions despite temporary network issues or synchronization problems
+- **Session Continuity**: Maintains active sessions despite network issues or synchronization problems
 - **Security Preservation**: Enables recovery while maintaining cryptographic security properties and session integrity
-- **Multi-Layer Defense**: Provides graduated recovery responses appropriate to different failure types and severities
+- **Multi-Layer Defense**: Provides graduated recovery responses for different failure types and severities
-- **Performance Optimization**: Avoids expensive session re-establishment when targeted recovery can resolve issues
+- **Performance Optimization**: Avoids expensive session re-establishment when targeted recovery resolves issues
-- **Attack Resilience**: Maintains security even when recovery is triggered by potential attacks or tampering
+- **Attack Resilience**: Maintains security when recovery is triggered by attacks or tampering
-- **Systematic Escalation**: Ensures all recovery options are exhausted before session termination
+- **Systematic Escalation**: Exhausts all recovery options before session termination

-The recovery framework uses cryptographic proofs and validation to ensure that recovery operations cannot be exploited to compromise session security or enable unauthorized access.
+The recovery framework uses cryptographic proofs and validation to prevent recovery operations from compromising session security or enabling unauthorized access.

 ## Key Concepts